Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 Q. What does it cost to feed a Snapper?

-It costs 25 cents each time you feed a Snapper.
+It costs 25 cents each time you feed your Snapper.

 Q. Do I need to register my Snapper?